claytronics/oldbb/README.md

 `
 == Getting read to run meld programs ==

-- Do the initial compile.
+- get setup

 	cd ./build
 	. ./initbb.sh

+- initbb.sh will output a script to follow to do the install:  E.g.,
+  - mkdir arch-<ARCH>
-	cd src-bobby
+  - cd src-bobby
+  - make build
-	make
+  - make install

 - You might need some packages, e.g.,